 We called the program Safe Haven, and in the first 18 months of operation, 67 “service resistant” homeless individuals, with an average of over 8 years living unsheltered, came in for services.
 And of that initial pilot group, 17 progressed on to housing, many getting sober along the way.

 This achievement led the City to adopt and replicate the model.
-Today, over 800 Safe Haven beds are in service citywide, along with hundreds of Stabilization Beds, a variant for clients seeking and needing less supervision and structure.
-BRC operates nearly 200 Safe Haven beds and another 100 Stabilization Beds (and we no longer have a drop-in center).
+Today, over 1,200 Safe Haven beds are in service citywide, along with hundreds of Stabilization Beds, a variant for clients seeking and needing less supervision and structure.
+BRC operates more than 200 Safe Haven beds and another 100 Stabilization Beds (and we no longer have a drop-in center).
 In the ten years since we launched these innovative models, 1,372 homeless men and women have moved through our Safe Haven and Stabilization beds and into their own homes.

 Help us to continue to bring our innovative Safe Haven program to New York City residents who are in need.
 Invest in BRC.